rademacher-p/stats-learn/README.md

 # Statistical Learning
 This package provides a framework to explore statistical learning with a Bayesian focus.

-TODO: Supervised learning
+It implements a variety of `random.elements`, as well as `random.models` of `(x, y)` data for supervised learning.
+The `bayes` subpackage implements similar elements/models with `prior` attributes to statistically characterize parameter uncertainty and `fit` methods to adapt posteriors.

+For supervised learning, the `predictors` subpackage provides objects that use these statistical models to define inference and decision functions.
+Additionally, customization enables comparison with learning objects from popular machine learning packages.
+The `predictors.torch` submodule uses [PyTorch](https://pytorch.org/) (and [PyTorch Lightning](https://www.pytorchlightning.ai/)) to implement neural networks in the `stats_learn` API.

+Also included (`results` submodule) are various functions that enable fair and reproducible evaluations, as well as provide visualizations and Markdown-formatted output.
+Furthermore, they allow efficient assessments for learners across a set of hyperparameter values.

-*Note*: This project is under active development.
+**Note**: This project is under active development.

 ## Installation
 The package can be installed locally using